KevinMarquette/PSGraph/docs/Example-Scripted.md

 # Scripted Examples
 Here are the examples that really show off what this module can do.
+Here I take some simple sets of data that is related in some way and quickly build complex graphs with very few lines of code.

 ## Folder Structure

-These examples walk the folder structure and displays it as a tree graph.
-This is a typical hierarchal pattern.
+This first example walk the folder structure and displays it as a tree graph.
+This is a typical hierarchal pattern that is easy to relat to.

 [![Source](images/folders.png)](images/folders.png)